martinpihrt/OSPy-plugins/plugins/tank_monitor/README.md

   Enter the distance from the sensor to the maximu water level in the tank (maximum to sensor - 2cm).

 * The water level from the bottom to the minimum water level in the tank:
   Enter the level for the minimum water level in the tank.
-If it falls below this level will stop watering, stop the scheduler and send an email (For this function required email plugin).
+If it falls below this level will stop watering, stop the scheduler and send an email (For this function required e-mail plugin).

+* Send an e-mail with an error if sonic probe has fault: (and stop scheduler!)
+  For this function required e-mail plugin

 * Cylinder diameter for volume calculation:
   Enter the diameter for volume calculation.